IKIM-Essen/ClusterDocs/docs/reference/access-ssh-vscode.md

 [jump-host and shell-host page](../concepts/jump-shell-compute.md) explains why the configuration contains two hosts even though users type one destination.

-> **Recommended for most users:** use **VS Code with Remote - SSH** as your
+> **Recommended for users who need SSH/developer access:** use **VS Code with
-> everyday interface for writing code, editing configuration, using Git,
+> Remote - SSH** for writing code, editing configuration, using Git, reading
-> reading logs, and preparing analyses.
-Use the RCC transfer service for large
+> logs, and preparing analyses.
+Use the RCC transfer service for large data
-> data movement, and submit computation through Slurm.
+> movement, and submit computation through Slurm.
 Opening a remote VS Code
 > window does not create a compute allocation.

 ## Request an RCC account